dyno-might/dyno-might.github.io/_posts/2024-12-05-parenting.md

     <p>WE OPEN on TACTICAL GUY’s house.
 A small tree is visible in a window.
 We see TACTICAL GUY staring at TACTICAL BABY on the ground.</p>
     <div style="text-align:right;">CUT TO:</div>
     <p>INT DESK - SAME DAY</p>
-    <p>TACTICAL GUY uses keyboard plugged into phone to search for “where to buy tactical keyboard”.
+    <p>TACTICAL GUY uses keyboard plugged into phone to search for “where to buy tactical baby carrier.
 Viewer is informed that “this is a real product that actually exists”.</p>
     <div style="text-align:right;">CUT TO:</div>
     <p>INT TACTICAL HOME - NEXT DAY</p>
     <p>TACTICAL GUY places TACTICAL BABY in tactical baby carrier</p>